kpandyauniva/command-demo/demo5-interleaving-app-profile/readme.md

 #### Title of the presenation
-Keeping a ratio of number of interdependent services/applications instances
+Keeping a ratio of number of interdependent services/applications instances in k8s cluster

 #### Purpose
 Demonstrate interleaving scheduling policy based on application profile.
 Presentation duration 6-7 minutue